Berkey® - Berkey counterfeit water filters warning

 9. Read the small characters

-Always buy from trusted marks and know where the items are manufactured.
+Always buy from trusted marks and know where items are manufactured.
 If something seems suspicious, your instinct is probably right.

 Let's take a closer look